johnodonnell123/johnodonnell123.github.io/pages/page_cluster.md

 </p>

 ## Getting Granular
-It can be very valuable to identify the primary rock types for the entire basin using a clustering algorithm on the entire section of rock as detailed above.
-Another use of this tool is to limit our section of rock to a specific interval and generate clusters to break our this formation into smaller units for classification.
+It can be valuable to identify the primary rock types for the entire basin using a clustering algorithm on the entire section of rock as detailed above, but sometimes we want to get specific.
+Another use of this tool is to limit our section of rock to a single interval and generate clusters to parse out this formation into smaller units for classification/ranking.
 In this example I will zoom in on the Middle Bakken reservoir, which is the most prolific formation in the Williston Basin.

 <p align = 'center'>
   <img src="/images/Cluster/Bakken Zoom In.PNG?raw=true" width="75%" height="75%">